We read in the end of Exodus 23 about Israel’s borders, its boundaries.

 When someone in Israel is given the death penalty, it’s like killing off cancer cells before they multiply and kill the whole body.
 They were a danger to those around them.
 It’s like how the church is supposed to kick out those in sin who refuse to repent; the body must be protected.

 When the land is only going to be opened up a little at a time instead of all at once, for their protection, it reminded me of the man who is freed of one demon only to have more return because it wasn’t filled with anything else.

-Driving out the inhabitants of the land with hornets, even reminded me of the Book of Revelation, where locusts come with stingers.
-I was picturing the land being cleared to be taken over by God’s people who are going to live with Christ and reign with Him on earth.
+Driving out the inhabitants of the land with hornets even reminded me of the Book of Revelation, where locusts sting.
+I was picturing the land being cleared to be taken over by God’s people who are going to live with Christ and reign with Him on Earth.

 There is a warning at the end of the chapter to not let anything remain within the borders because it’s a trap.

 Don’t fall for the trap.
 Drive it all out.
 Be sanctified.
 Be holy.
 Be set apart for God alone.